OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/roles/crudops/README.md

      * "Portions Copyrighted [year] [name of copyright owner]" */

-Roles Sample : Managing Roles via REST and via the UI
+Roles Sample: Managing Roles via REST and via the UI
 =====================================================

 This sample provides all the information you need to manage Roles in OpenIDM, via either REST or via the Administrative UI.
-The following use cases are covered :
+The following use cases are covered:
 * Create a role
 * Update a role
 * Query all roles